 Easy cherry clafoutis

 Today’s recipe is literally one of my favourite puds of all time.
-I have been a fan of clafoutis for quite some time now (see this recipe for Plum Clafoutis).
+I have been a fan of clafoutis for quite some time.
 It is super easy, quick and soooo delicious.
 Perfect to serve at any gathering with friends or family.
 It doesn’t require any special ingredients, equipment or skills.
 The chances are, you already have most of the ingredients in your kitchen cupboard!

 What is clafoutis?